Sommerloch: Religion

 The population of Sommerloch is mostly Roman Catholic.
 Saint Aegidius is the only church in the village; built in 1789.
 The church is managed by the church staff of nearby Wallhausen.

 Council and Mayor

 The Sommerloch council consists of eight council members.
 The members are voluntary; the mayor is the council chairman.

-Local mayor is Thomas Haßlinger.
-In the local elections on May 26, 2019, he was confirmed in office with 61.22% of the vote.
+Local mayor is Bernard Boos since 2024.

 Business and infrastructure

 In the south is the Federal Highway 41.
 In the nearby town of Bad Kreuznach is a station of the railway Bingen-Saarbrücken.

 The largest employer of Sommerloch is HUM-Festerbau.